 OpAmp Filter Examples by University Las Vegas Nevada.

-My sincere appreciation to Romeo G. Cesar and G. Brandt for your support.
+My sincere appreciation to Romeo G. Cesar, G. Brandt and K. Carpenter for your support.

 Thanks for reading, all feedback is appreciated